-As Chief Assistant, he has tackled head-on abusive practices in adult jails and juvenile facilities.
-His efforts highlighted and supported the enactment of legislation to protect pregnant incarcerated women while in labor.
+As Chief Assistant, he tackled pervasive abusive practices in adult jails and juvenile facilities.
+His efforts brought these issues to light and culminated in the enactment of legislation to protect pregnant incarcerated women while in labor.
 As a result of his efforts in juvenile facilities, Florida ultimately cut ties with one of the nation’s largest for-profit prison contractors.
 He also spearheaded a campaign to shed light on the deplorable conditions within foster homes and mental health facilities.
-He moved for policy reform that would prohibit the excessive sedation of mentally ill children and successfully shuttered abusive residential commitment facilities.
-His expertise has been recognized statewide in the areas of conditions of confinement, prison privatization and the reduction of the school-house-to-jail-house pipeline.
+He advocated for policy reform that would prohibit the excessive sedation of mentally ill children and successfully shuttered abusive residential commitment facilities.
+His expertise is recognized statewide in the areas of conditions of confinement, prison privatization and the reduction of the school-house-to-jail-house pipeline.

 In addition to his work with children, Mr. Weekes is a tireless advocate against police misconduct and the use of force.
 He has championed community efforts to address predatory policing.
 He continues to work on reducing minority over-representation and disparate treatment in the justice system.
-He was also at the center of the push to stop reality television shows like COPS and the Police Women of Broward County from exploiting our community and its residents for ratings.
-Mr. Weekes has also been a watchdog for wrongdoing and has uncovered a number of issues that directly impact the public’s confidence in the judicial system.
+He was also at the center of the push to stop reality television shows like COPS and the Police Women of Broward County from exploiting the community for ratings.
+Mr. Weekes also acts as a watchdog for wrongdoing and has uncovered a number of issues that directly impact the public’s confidence in the judicial system.

-Mr. Weekes has appeared as a panelist and moderator for a number of community forums and has lectured throughout the State on various topics ranging from ethics, scientific evidence, and community / police relations.
-He currently serves as a community stakeholder on several boards including the Delta Education and Life Development Foundation, Habitat for Humanity of Broward, Circuit Seventeen Advisory Board, FPDA Juvenile Subcommittee, Disproportionate Minority Contact & Zero Tolerance Committee and Broward Schools – Prison Pipeline Committee.
+Mr. Weekes has appeared as a panelist and moderator in numerous community forums and has lectured throughout the State of Florida on topics ranging from ethics and scientific evidence to community / police relations.
+He currently serves as a community stakeholder on several boards including the Delta Education and Life Development Foundation, Habitat for Humanity of Broward, Circuit Seventeen Advisory Board, Florida Public Defender Association Juvenile Subcommittee, Disproportionate Minority Contact & Zero Tolerance Committee and Broward Schools – Prison Pipeline Committee.